TextArena/TextArenaBlog/README.md

   <h1>How we built TextArena</h1>
 </div>

-Neither of us (Bobby and Leon) had any frontend or backend experience (and SWE experience for that matter) before building TextArena.
+Neither of us (Leon and Bobby) had any frontend or backend experience (and SWE experience for that matter) before building TextArena.
 The repository and pip package were no problem, as we are comfortable with Python etc., but implementing the backend and frontend generally left us with a big question mark.
 Fortunately, we ended up making it work; acquiring a lot of learnings along the way.

 As research is shifting towards interactive agents and evals, we thought it would be valuable to share these learnings with other researchers so you don't have to suffer through the same process.
 As part of this, we are also open-sourcing both the backend and the frontend code (under the MIT license).
 So, by all means please feel free to copy any (or all) of it.